MSC Bellissima - #BEAUTYATSEA

 The spacious lift lobby - seats are a good idea!

 As you move around the ship you transition from one area to another through an individual entrance hall - this helps thin out crowds obviously but it also adds to the sense of theatre and occasion…I would particularly single out the entrances to the restaurants, the Cirque de Soleil lounge and most notably the casino, where the clever use of glass and mirrors made me feel as if I was spinning into a different world!

-Outside the restaurants, wine bottles feature almost as an art installation, which is a clever and efficient use of space.
+Outside the restaurants, wine bottles cleverly feature almost as an art installation, which is an innovative, interesting and efficient use of space.

 That brings me to the thing that most impressed me about Bellissima, the use of clever and innovative lighting and illuminated panels.
 The most obvious of these is the huge illuminated ceiling in the arcade which changes constantly and even features in its own show!
 The quality of the pictures and animations is literally jaw dropping when you see them in the full size.

 The same technology is also used in some bars and in the theatre for some of the most impressive backdrops I have seen anywhere.
 I’m not sure the theatre team is making the fullest use of them yet but once they do just watch out, as even now the sudden appearance of a tree surrounded with butterflies or a full height waterfall is spectacular.

 The lighting designers have done a brilliant job with outside lighting at night too.
 My pictures show just one evening but apparently the colours and moods can be changed constantly to give a different feel for different events.

 MSC Beliissima by night…beautiful indeed!